estellederrien/vue-starter-webpack-node-cli-4/README.md

 ### Compiles and hot-reloads for development on port 8080
 When you want to develop the vue.js application, run these 2 commands.
 <br /> Then, go in your browser to localhost: 8080, and modify the files in the \ SRC directory
-<br /> To modify the BACK END, it is rather in the CRUDS directory
+<br /> To modify the BACK END, it is rather in the CRUDS directory<br>
 <br />Quand vous voulez developper l'application vue.js, executez ces 2 commandes .
 <br />Ensuite, rendez vous dans votre navigateur à localhost:8080, et modifiez les fichiers dans le répertoire \SRC
 <br />Pour modifier le BACK END, c'est plutôt dans le répertoire CRUDS